carpentries-incubator/geospatial-python/episodes/05-access-data.md

     add_offset:          0.0
 ```

-Now we want to save the data to our local machine using the [to_raster](https://corteva.github.io/rioxarray/stable/rioxarray.html#rioxarray.raster_array.RasterArray.to_raster) function:
+Now we want to save the data to our local machine using the [to_raster](https://corteva.github.io/rioxarray/stable/rioxarray.html#rioxarray.raster_array.RasterArray.to_raster) method:

 ```python
 # save whole image to disk